Sinking Brick Piers Stabilised, Saving a Newly Installed Kitchen

 Initially, they assumed their kitchen supplier or builder had done a poor job.
 However, after further investigation, the real issue became clear: two brick piers beneath the kitchen had sunk due to reactive clay soils, causing the floor to dip and leaving the kitchen in disarray.

-Seeking solutions, the owners contacted local builders, who recommended dismantling the entire kitchen, lifting the floorboards, and installing steel piers.
-This process was estimated to cost $40,000 to $50,000 and would take weeks to complete.
-Hoping for a faster, less disruptive option, the owners turned to Buildfix for help.
+The homeowners were concerned about the foundation issues they were facing, and after consulting with local builders, they were advised that the only solution was brick pier replacement, involving a costly and disruptive construction process.
+They were told this would involve dismantling the kitchen, lifting the floorboards, and installing steel posts, estimated to cost $40,000 to $50,000 and take weeks to complete.
+Hoping for a faster, less invasive option, they turned to Buildfix for professional brick pier replacement and foundation repairs.

 The Challenge